 Then clamp the clutch firmly in a vise.
 Don't forget the aluminum jaws or use the spline tool from the service kit!

 Clean nut and thread oil-free (brake cleaner).
-Then apply screw lock and tighten to 150Nm with a torque wrench.
-Check the free game again.
+Then coat with screw lock and tighten to 140Nm - 150Nm with a torque wrench.
+Check the free play again.

 Lap the clutch along the way:

 In order to disassemble the clutch on the go without a vice, at least a pipe wrench or wrench is required.
 The spline tool is placed on the splined shaft of the coupling and held with the pipe wrench.
 The nut can then be screwed on or off with the torque wrench and the 27 socket.